 Yusmarg in May

-This is the time when you will see a lot of tourists traveling here, both local and from other parts of the country.
+This is the time when you will see a lot of tourists traveling here, both locals and from other parts of the country.
 The weather will start to warm up a bit but it will still be very cold in the evening, nights, and mornings.

 Yusmarg in June

 June is the warmest month of the year in Yusmarg.
-It is also the peak tourist season and you will see a lot of tourists traveling here, both local and from other parts of the country.
+It is also the peak tourist season and you will see a lot of tourists traveling here, both locals and from other parts of the country.
 Monsoon arrives by end of the month.